Pippa Funnell

 Philippa Rachel "Pippa" Funnell MBE (née Nolan, 7 October 1968) is an equestrian sportswoman who competes in eventing.
 In 2003, she became the first person to win the Rolex Grand Slam of Eventing (consecutive wins at Rolex Kentucky, Badminton and Burghley).
 She also won Badminton in 2002 and 2005.
 At the European Championships, she has won two Individual golds (1999–2001) and three team golds (1999–2003).
 She is a three-time Olympic medallist, winning team silver in 2000 and 2004, and an individual bronze in 2004.
 She also competed at the 2016 Summer Olympics.

 Early and personal life

 Pippa Funnell was born in Crowborough, East Sussex on 7 October 1968 to Jenny and George Nolan.
 She grew up in Mark Cross and went to the Mark Cross CE primary school.
 She attended the independent boarding school Wadhurst College on Mayfield Lane in Wadhurst.
-Aged 16, she persuaded her parents to allow her to leave school, after which she based herself with Ruth McMullin.
+Aged 16, she persuaded her parents to allow her to leave school, after which she based herself with Ruth McMullen.

 Funnell married her husband, show jumper William Funnell in December 1993.
 They live in Ockley in Surrey where they have a stud farm to breed horses.
 They became the first husband and wife to be inducted into The British Horse Society Equestrian Hall of Fame when William was inducted in 2014.
 Pippa had been inducted in 2005.